 After the skin is sutured we use our companion laser.
 This aids the healing process and decreases post operative swelling so your pet is more comfortable.

 This is what a pyometra uterus looks like.
-It includes the ovaries (arrows) at the left along with the cervix at the far right.
 If you look closely you will notice the swollen appearance to this uterus.
 This is an infected uterus that was removed from an older cat.
 If this cat had been spayed before its first heat, there is minimal chance it would have had to suffer this infection.

 Before it wakes up from anesthesia we will give a pain injection.